 Every movement and every gesture of players are taken into consideration when designing an esports jersey.

 “We consider how the player may sit, the way their arms glide across the desk, areas that might need to be cooler or have added comfort; and we design around those parameters to make sure we enhance the players’ game performance,” Chiu explained to ONE Esports.

 These minor, ergonomic details are present in Talon Esports’ debut collection “Soar with Talon” which was released in the Spring 2021 season.
 Their hoodies, for example, come with thumbholes for ease of movement when using a mouse.

 Talon’s sleek pair of Kinematic Jogger Pants not only keeps players in style, but also helps them endure longer gaming hours with its purposeful seams.
 “So it doesn’t rub on the leg in an uncomfortable way,” added Chiu.

 Next time you see an unusual esports jersey or merchandise, you might want to think twice before judging its peculiar design!

 Talon Esports’ story conveyed through style

-“Soar with Talon’s” designs include a mix of modern typography and street-savvy aesthetics all printed in solid, neutral colors branded with the striking red Talon Esports logo.
+“Soar with Talon’s” designs included a mix of modern typography and street-savvy aesthetics all printed in solid, neutral colors branded with the striking red Talon Esports logo.
 The HUD elements and kinematic data were inspired by their own research on the science of bird flight, staying true to their season mantra.

 “Being that the ‘talon’ is a bird’s claw, it only felt right to focus on those elements to further the development of our brand equity,” explained Chiu.
 “I thought about our seasonal mantra, ‘Soar With Talon’, and the idea of focusing on the science of that physical journey as a great direction to go with.
 From there, I began looking into the science of flight and applying the lens of gaming to it.”